J-man-2408/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
-        > The colour variables are used in the Eyes, Mouth and Head classes to set each part of the face to the colour.
+        > The colour variables are used inside the Smiley class and any subclasses like Sad, Happy, Angry.
+They appear in methods where the pixels are modified such as `draw_eyes` and `draw_mouth`.
+They are also in the `Smiley.__init__` pixel grid where self.my_complexion and self.BLANK are assigned positions on the LED matrix.

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!